Evgeny Rylov

 Evgeny Mikhailovich Rylov (Евгений Михайлович Рылов; born 23 September 1996) is a Russian competitive swimmer and Olympic champion specializing in backstroke events.
 He won three gold medals at the 2014 Summer Youth Olympics in Nanjing, and a bronze medal at his senior international debut at the 2015 World Championships in Kazan.
 He also won a bronze medal at the 2016 Summer Olympics in Rio de Janeiro and a gold medal at the 2017 World Championships in Budapest, both were in the 200 metre backstroke event.
 In 2018, at the 2018 World Short Course Championships, he won gold medals in the 200 metre backstroke and 50 metre backstroke.
 At the 2019 World Championships, he won a gold medal in the 200 metre backstroke, silver medal in the 100 metre backstroke, and silver medal in the 50 metre backstroke.
 He won the gold medal in the 100 metre backstroke and 200 metre backstroke at the 2020 Summer Olympics in Tokyo.

 Background

 Rylov's father Mikhail Rylov is a former footballer, who now serves as a coach.
 In childhood he tried playing association football, but chose instead swimming.
 He is a staff police sergeant of the Moscow Oblast Police of the town district of Lobnya.
+He competes for the Moscow Oblast region in Russian competitions.